Freddie Lee Peterkin: Restarting his career

-In early 2003, Peterkin was signed up under management of Jessie Tsang who gave him some contracts to work as a solo artist.
-He showcased as a solo artist for The Stage newspaper and won rave reviews for his performance in Showcall 2003.
-By 2004, Peterkin was back on his feet again and the show named the Sounds of The Four Tops, made its debut at the national Showcall Showcase 2004.
-During this time Peterkin found fame in the live industry of the UK through producing in Soul Tribute Production shows and was frequently reviewed by The Stage in the UK for his production shows the Sounds of The Four Tops and The Sounds of the Drifters and later the 2009 Sounds of the Temptations show.
-These production show began touring 200 dates per year in the UK and Europe.
+In early 2003, Peterkin was signed up under the management of Jessie Tsang, who gave him some contracts to work as a solo artist.
+He showcased for The Stage newspaper and won rave reviews for his performance in Showcall 2003.
+By 2004, Peterkin was back on his feet again and the show named Sounds of The Four Tops made its debut at the national Showcall Showcase 2004.
+Peterkin gained recognition in the UK live performance industry through producing shows for Soul Tribute Production and was frequently reviewed by The Stage for his productions Sounds of The Four Tops, Sounds of the Drifters, and, later, the 2009 Sounds of the Temptations show.
+These production show began touring in the United Kingdom and Europe, averaging two hundred dates per year.

 Plagiarism of Peterkin's dramatic works

-In 2009, Peterkin discovered that the colleague who had stolen from him and the other group members had taken his original stage production and misappropriated the works as his own and contracted Peterkin's original dramatic works to "The Magic of Motown Theatre Show".
-Three former employees falsely claimed in the Herald newspaper that they had choreographed Peterkin's stage production in "How Sweet It Is" another British theatre show.
-His former employees were aged between 12–14 years old when Peterkin then aged 23 – 27 years old first created and performed the works to the public between 1989-1994.
+In 2009, Peterkin discovered that the colleague who had stolen from him and the other group members in 2002 had misappropriated his original stage production, selling it as The Magic of Motown Theatre Show.
+Three former employees falsely claimed in The Herald newspaper that they had choreographed Peterkin's stage production in How Sweet It Is, another British theatre production.
+These former employees had been between 12 and 14 years old when Peterkin - then between 23 and 27 years of age - first created and performed the works to the public between 1989-1994.

-Peterkin has since taken legal action against both the show producer of "The Magic of Motown", his former colleague from his group 'Aces' and his former employees in "How Sweet It Is" via Leonard Lowy and Co Solicitors, former in house solicitor for Island Records.
-Both shows gave notice that they would desist from using Peterkin's works but did not do so until 2010.
-Peterkin stated in interviews that he intends to still take the matter to the High Court to be acknowledged for his works and to seek compensation for the illegal use of his works.
+Peterkin has since taken legal action against both the show producer of The Magic of Motown Theatre Show (his former colleague from Aces) and his former employees in How Sweet It Is through Leonard Lowy and Co Solicitors, the former in-house solicitor for Island Records.
+Both shows gave notice that they would cease and desist from using Peterkin's works but did not do so until 2010.
+Peterkin stated in interviews that he intends to still take the matter to High Court to be acknowledged for his works and to seek compensation for the illegal use of his works.

-Unaffected by the plagiarism, Freddie's production shows "The Sounds of The Four Tops" and "The Sounds of The Drifters" renowned for their dazzling signature choreography and costumes, continue to be the most heavily booked Soul Tribute Production Shows in the UK.
-These production shows enabled Freddie to independently finance the production and pressing of his first album Beyond Comprehension.
+Unaffected by the plagiarism, Freddie Lee's productions Sounds of The Four Tops and Sounds of The Drifters continue to be the most heavily booked Soul Tribute Production Shows in the UK.
+These productions enabled Freddie to independently finance the production and pressing of his first album Beyond Comprehension.
 The album went into production in early 2007 and was completed by the December of the same year.